 1355 Boston Post Road

 Connecticut- within its compact borders, has forested hills, new urban skylines, shoreline beaches, white-steeple colonial churches, and historic village greens.
 There are classic Ivy League schools, modern expressways, great corporate offices, and small farms.
 Connecticut is a thriving center of business, as well as a vacation land.
 It is both a New England state, and suburban to New York City.
 Among all this Connecticut also has 79 apple orchards listed and is a major center for apples and the production of sweet apple cider.
-Taking advantage of these it also has nine active cider makers.
+Taking advantage of these it also has ten active cider makers.

 250 Calhoun St.